 Students may complete the courses in any order subject to prerequisites.

 Learners examine interdisciplinary roles and responsibilities needed to be successful in an administrative support role within healthcare.
-Through an exploration of wellness, time management, communication, and diversity, learners apply strategies to enhance personal attributes and interpersonal relationships in the workplace.
+Through an exploration of wellness, resilience, communication, teamwork, diversity, and reconciliation, learners apply strategies to enhance self-awareness and workplace relationships.

 Confident business communication requires learners to explore the changing landscape of digital media, while developing writing skills and techniques to compose competent, professional communications.
 In this course, learners explore research tools to aid in effective oral presentations and strengthen interpersonal skills to be an effective communicator in the Canadian workplace.

 Learners examine the scope of practice of the Veterinary Office Assistant (VOA) from a clinical skills perspective.
-The behaviour and handling of canine and feline patients in a clinical setting is discussed.
-Learners examine diagnostic and laboratory tools and procedures, procedures for the preparation and maintenance of the clinical environment, and the role of the VOA in preparing and caring for patients.
+Learners examine laboratory diagnostics, procedures, and tools.
+Preparation and maintenance of the clinical environment and the role of the VOA in preparing and caring for patients are demonstrated.
+Learners explore how to recognize emergency situations as they present at a veterinary clinic.
 The use of pharmaceuticals in the veterinary office is also discussed.

 People entering this profession are expected to facilitate the smooth operation of the veterinary office including dealing with and addressing the concerns of the public.
 Veterinary Office Assistants must be able to work effectively as part of a team and work well under pressure.
 They also need to have excellent communication, multi-tasking, and time and task management skills.
 A genuine interest in animals and their well-being is also essential.

 There are over 200,000 dogs and cats in Calgary and surrounding areas.
 These pets are served by many veterinary clinics and animal health related organizations that could offer potential employment to graduates.
-Veterinary Office Assistants can expect to find work in a variety of veterinary clinics, veterinary specialist and emergency centres, kenneling facilities, humane and rescue societies, pharmaceutical corporations, and pet insurance agencies.
+Veterinary Office Assistants typically find work in a variety of veterinary clinics, veterinary specialist and emergency centres, kenneling facilities, humane and rescue societies, pharmaceutical corporations, and pet insurance agencies.